 Frequently Asked Questions

 For most graduate programs, the deadline is June 1 for the Fall semester, November 1 for the Spring semester, and March 1 for the Summer semester.
-Some programs have earlier deadlines.
+Some programs have earlier or later deadlines.
 Contact your department of interest or view our graduate programs for individual program deadlines.

 After the initial evaluation in the Graduate School is complete, the application materials are sent to the department for an admission decision.
 We do not wait for required test scores before sending the file to the department.
 Most departments meet in committees to review admission files.
 Departments can take as long as it deems necessary to review the file, and the Graduate School has no control over this length of time.
 The department may choose to withhold a decision until test scores or other departmental materials arrive for review.